Code-Institute-Submissions/MS1-Redbog-Renewables/README.md

 of the services provided by the company and the relevant fields in which they operated.
 The sites utilised high quality imagery of large landscapes and bright colours throughtout their pages.
 There was simple use of icons and text, with large paragraphs of text avoided.
 Throughout the sites there were opportunites to link directly to get in contact or to learn more about the organisation.
 Some of the sites information appeared dis-jointed and the structure of containers asymmetric in design.
-This aspect of the sites was unappealing as a user, and for that reason I was keen to avoid overly complicated layouts.
+This aspect of the other sites was unappealing as a user, and for that reason I was keen to avoid overly complicated layouts.

 ## Scope